Chas Dingle: Storylines

 In August 2015, while attending Debbie's wedding to Pete Barton (Anthony Quinlan), Chas and the rest of her family are involved in a helicopter crash when a helicopter which Pete had hired as a surprise for Debbie is hit by a gas canister from an explosion caused by Chrissie, and the helicopter careers into the village hall.
 Chas is not seriously injured, and helps other villagers out of the rubble.
 Chas later confronts Chrissie when she sees her with a gun vowing to kill Robert after the truth about Katie's death is revealed.
 After Robert is shot while arguing with Chas, she immediately accuses Chrissie, believing the shooter was Aaron.
 In a flashback episode, the shooter is revealed to be Ross.
 Diane and Chas fall out over the shooting and a series of mysterious events beginning to occur at the Woolpack.
 Chas becomes convinced that Emma is stalking her but it's later revealed that Chas is the real culprit as she has been sleepwalking.
 Late one night, Chas believes the "intruder" has returned to the pub and picks up a knife for defense, accidentally stabbing Diane.
-She is overwhelmed with guilt and after hearing Cameron's voice in her head, she hands herself into the police, but is released on bail.
+She is overwhelmed with guilt and after hearing Cameron's voice in her head, she hands herself in to the police, but is released on bail.
 When staying over at Cain's house, Chas has a psychotic episode where she hallucinates Robert, Carl, and Cameron.
 She flees into the woods but trips and hits her head on a rock, knocking her unconscious.
 She is found by Nicola and taken back to Aaron and Cain.
 By then, Emma has correctly diagnosed her with post traumatic stress disorder, resulting from years of built up stress from Cameron's reign of terror and Carl's murder, and triggered after she witnessed Robert being shot.

 In December 2015, as a result of the stabbing, it is discovered that Diane's cancer has returned in her stomach.
 While receiving chemotherapy, Diane encounters Gordon (now played by Gary Mavers), Chas' ex-husband and Aaron's father.
 Although initially reluctant, Gordon decides that he wants to meet Chas and Aaron again to try to make amends.
 Chas and Gordon start dating again behind Aaron's back, which upsets Aaron when he catches them together, and triggers Aaron's self-harming.
 Later, after confronting Chas about her and Gordon, Aaron prepares to leave the village.
 He collapses from sepsis as a result of his self-harming and is rushed to the hospital by Robert, unknown to Chas.